altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**Encoder vs decoder vs encoder-decoder for tabular data - what would you pick and why?**
+# Encoder vs decoder vs encoder-decoder for tabular data - what would you pick and why?

----

 - Is your input tabular and output a label/score? → Encoder-only
 - Is your task generative (synthesize rows)? → Decoder-only